 At the start of the programme you’ll receive an induction, which will introduce you to the University and the research group in which you’ll be based for the duration of your project.

 You will undertake training sessions to improve your research skills.
 Depending on your research topic, this might involve improving your programming skills, or learning some new laboratory or data analysis skills.
 You will also receive training in transferable skills (eg presentation skills, how to prepare a CV), and information on how to make a competitive application for graduate study.

 Following an induction, you will try your hand at research in one of the Oxford University departments participating in UNIQ+ this year.
 At the end of the programme, you will write a short report on your research project, and give a brief presentation to other UNIQ+ participants.
 As well as being supervised by Oxford academics, you will have the opportunity to meet with our DPhil (PhD) students and learn more about what it’s like to be a postgraduate research student at Oxford.
 Depending on your research area, you may also have the opportunity to attend talks by leading academics in Oxford on both their research and their career trajectory, and to meet and discuss their research with them.

 Our intention is that everyone who takes part will gain tangible benefits from the programme in terms of confidence, skills and experience that will enhance your CV and any future postgraduate application.
-Further information about the subject areas in which projects are available in 2020 can be found on our Projects page.
+Further information about the 2020 subject areas can be found on our Projects page.